samnatasuvamoy99/Cortex_Mark/README.md

 - **Disorganization**: No centralized place to store and organize digital content

 #### After creating this platform, I realized that users often have to open it repeatedly just to save their favorite content.
-Is there any solution I can make as this?
-The answer is CortexMark – a Chrome extension that lets users bookmark content from any platform effortlessly, so they never have to open those platforms again.
+Is there any solution I can make as this? so they never have to open those platforms again and again .
 This makes the experience seamless, effortless, and truly user-friendly......

 ### **The Solution ?? **
 **CortexMark**  Chrome extension that lets you bookmark content from ANY platform without ever opening those platfrom again an again!